TigerAditya/active_learning/README.md

 <br/>

 **With Active Learning,** <br>
-We want to select those images from the unlabeled sample which are harder for the base trained model to classify.
+We want to select those images from the unlabeled pool which are harder for the base trained model to classify.
 Human annotator will label those top N hard images and feed them to the base pre-trained model. <br>
 Example, for the above classifier model, we will teach it that below images are Vegetables-Fruits and not Bread <sub>(since they contain croutons/breadcrums)</sub> - <br>
 <table>
   <tr>